ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-7-3.md

 Best Practices for Successful Integration
 ========================================================================================================

-Adopting technology solutions in agile sales and operations planning (S\&OP) can bring significant benefits, including real-time data analysis and improved decision-making.
+Adopting technology solutions in agile sales and operations planning (S&OP) can bring significant benefits, including real-time data analysis and improved decision-making.
 However, successful integration requires careful planning and execution.
-Here are some best practices for successfully integrating technology in S\&OP:
+Here are some best practices for successfully integrating technology in S&OP:

 Establish Clear Objectives
 --------------------------